michauhl/RBPBench/README.md

 search by `--regex AATAAA`.
 To search only for a regular expression, set `--rbps REGEX --regex AATTA`.
 Co-occurrence and enrichment statistics are calculated on the RBP level in all modes, except `rbpbench enmo` and `rbpbench nemo`, which enable enrichment and co-occurrence statistics on single motif level.
-Alternatively, single motifs for search can be selected via `--motifs`.
+Alternatively, single motifs for search can be selected via `--motifs`, e.g. `--motifs CSTF1_1 DDX3X_1`.
 To list and visualize all selected motifs, use `--plot-motifs` (in some modes automatically output).
 RBP motifs can also be filtered by their annotated RBP functions.
 To only inlcude RBPs with e.g. annotated 3' end processing function, set `--functions TEP` (for available functions and annotations, run `rbpbench info`).
-Moreover, if you have a motif of interest (or a regex) and want to know if there are similar motifs in the database, you can use `rbpbench tomtom` (using MEME SUITE TOMTOM).
+Moreover, if you have a motif of interest (or a regex), and want to know if there are similar motifs in the database, you can use `rbpbench tomtom` (using MEME SUITE TOMTOM).
 This mode also informs us whether the reported motif hits are enriched in certain RBP functions (e.g. for regex input `--in TTTTTT`, the top 3 enriched functions are: splicing regulation, translation regulation, and RNA stability & decay).